 Pain relief medicines

 Some pain relief medicines belong to the family of drugs known as opioids.
-All opioids can be addictive (including heroin, which is also a member of this family) and they should be used with caution - especially by people with a history of alcohol or drug dependence.
+Heroin is a member of the opioid family.
+All opioids can be addictive and should be used with caution — especially by people with a history of alcohol or drug dependence.

 Stimulant medicines, such as methylphenidate and dexamphetamine, are used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy (repeatedly falling asleep during waking hours).
 These medicines are unlikely to cause dependence or addiction when used as prescribed.